slint-ui/slint/api/cpp/docs/generated_code.md

      for this callback. the functor must accept the type parameter of the callback
 * A `global` function, to provide access to any exported global singletons.

-The class is instantiated with the `create` function, which returns the type wrapped in {cpp:class}`sixtyfps::ComponentHandle`.
+The class is instantiated with the `create` function, which returns the type wrapped in {cpp:class}`slint::ComponentHandle`.
-This is a smart pointer that owns the actual instance and keeps it alive as long as at least one {cpp:class}`sixtyfps::ComponentHandle` is in scope, similar to `std::shared_ptr<T>`.
+This is a smart pointer that owns the actual instance and keeps it alive as long as at least one {cpp:class}`slint::ComponentHandle` is in scope, similar to `std::shared_ptr<T>`.

 For more complex UIs it is common to supply data in the form of an abstract data model, that is used with [`for` - `in`](markdown/langref.md#repetition) repetitions or [`ListView`](markdown/widgets.md#listview) elements in the `.slint` language.
-All models in C++ are sub-classes of the {cpp:class}`sixtyfps::Model` and you can sub-class it yourself.
-For convenience, the {cpp:class}`sixtyfps::VectorModel` provides an implementation that is backed by a `std::vector<T>`.
+All models in C++ are sub-classes of the {cpp:class}`slint::Model` and you can sub-class it yourself.
+For convenience, the {cpp:class}`slint::VectorModel` provides an implementation that is backed by a `std::vector<T>`.

 ## Example